SlappyPeach/HRApp/README.md

 - Customizable period (3/7/30 days).
 - "Processed" mark and filtering.
 - Export reminders to Excel.
-- Telegram notifications at application start.
+- Telegram notifications for upcoming events.

 ### Reports
 - Orders, vacations, sick leaves and employee list for any period.